diegovegandrade/ts_arima_model_restaurants/README.md

-# churn_predictive-model
+# ts_arima_model_restaurants
-This is a kind of churn predictive model for X company
+This is a predective model for to know sum of visitors of all the restaurants.
+Using python the choice is a Time Series for analysis and forecasting.

+Some queries in SQL for others questions